nemohan/doc/other/git/4 Undoing changes/1 git checkout.md

 Each commit has a unique SHA-1 identifying hash.
 These IDs are used to travel through the committed timeline and revisit commits.
 By default, `git log` will only show commits for the currently selected branch.
 It is entirely possible that the commit you're looking for is on another branch.
 You can view all commits across all branches by executing `git log --branches=*`.
 The command `git branch` is used to view and visit other branches.
 Invoking the command, `git branch -a` will return a list of all known branch names.
 One of these branch names can then be logged using `git log <branch_name>`.

-<font color="red">When you have found a commit reference to the point in history you want to visit, you can utilize the `git checkout` command to visit that commit. `Git checkout` is an easy way to “load” any of these saved snapshots onto your development machine.
+<font color="red">**When you have found a commit reference to the point in history you want to visit, you can utilize the `git checkout` command to visit that commit. `Git checkout` is an easy way to “load” any of these saved snapshots onto your development machine.
 During the normal course of development, the `HEAD` usually points to `master` or some other local branch, but when you check out a previous commit, `HEAD` no longer points to a branch—it points directly to a commit.
-This is called a “detached `HEAD`” state, and it can be visualized as the following:</font>
+This is called a “detached `HEAD`” state, and it can be visualized as the following:**</font>

-Checking out an old file does not move the `HEAD` pointer.
+<font color="red">Checking out an old file does not move the `HEAD` pointer.
 It remains on the same branch and same commit, avoiding a 'detached head' state.
 You can then commit the old version of the file in a new snapshot as you would any other changes.
 So, in effect, this usage of `git checkout` on a file, serves as a way to revert back to an old version of an individual file.
-For more information on these two modes visit the `git checkout` page
+For more information on these two modes visit the `git checkout` page</font>

 ## Viewing an old revision